 Success in SaaS isn’t only about acquiring new customers.
 It's also about hanging onto (or retaining) the ones you've got.

-In this guide, we unpack the metrics that will help you know if you have a problem with retention in your business, and how to improve it.
+In this guide, we unpack the metrics that will help you know if you have a problem with your SaaS retention rate in your business, and how to improve it.

 Why is measuring customer retention important for SaaS businesses?

 You have to attract new customers, engage them, and then convert them.
-And once they’ve converted, you then need to keep them loyal to your business because - while new customers are important - your existing ones tend to be better for your bottom line.
+And once they’ve converted, you then need to turn them into loyal customers because — while new customers are important — your existing ones tend to be better for your bottom line.

 In fact, current customers spend an average of 67% more than new ones.
 Not to mention the fact that it’s nine times cheaper to retain existing customers than acquire new ones.
 So it’s confirmed: retention = an excellent way to boost your overall revenue.

 The process of measuring SaaS customer retention rate will typically vary on your company’s industry and subscription model, but the basic steps include:

 - Determine the total number of customers at the end of a specific period